Broken heart syndrome

 Medicines are used to treat symptoms of broken heart syndrome.

 Broken heart syndrome also may be called:

 - Recurrent takotsubo cardiomyopathy.

 - Apical ballooning syndrome.

 Symptoms of broken heart syndrome can mimic a heart attack.
 Symptoms may include:

 Any persistent chest pain could be due to a heart attack.
 Call 911 or emergency services if you have new or unexplained chest pain.
 Also call if you have a very rapid or irregular heartbeat or shortness of breath.

 The exact cause of broken heart syndrome is unclear.
 It's thought that a surge of stress hormones, such as adrenaline, might temporarily damage the hearts of some people.
 How these hormones might hurt the heart or whether something else is responsible isn't completely clear.

-- The death of a loved one
+- Death of a loved one or other loss.

-- Strong arguments
+- Strong argument.